chestercodes/chester.codes/_posts/2017-06-11-testing-filestreams.md

 ### The problem ###

-When we run this code we get the error `System.ArgumentException: 'Stream was not readable.'`.
+Running this code, we get the error `System.ArgumentException: 'Stream was not readable.'`.
-The problem is that the `memoryStream` is being disposed of before we can read from it at the end of the `using` statement.
+The problem is that the `memoryStream` is being disposed of at the end of the `using` statement which is before we can read from it.

 To solve this problem I created a class called `CopyingMemoryStream` which derives from the `MemoryStream` class.
-This class then overrides the `Write` method and copies the `byte`s being written into a StringBuilder using a `byte[]` to `char[]` conversion function.
+This class then overrides the `Write` method and copies the bytes being written into a `StringBuilder` using a `byte[]` to `char[]` conversion function.

 ``` csharp
 public class CopyingMemoryStream : MemoryStream